MiSikora/laboratory/docs/gradle-plugin.md

   // Includes feature flags that are used for generation of feature factories, sourced storage and option factory. dependency(project(":some-project"))
+  // If typesafe project accessors are enabled. dependency(projects.someProject)
 }
 ```